-6 Examination Modalities

-Examination Prerequisites:

-In order to participate in the module exam, it is required to successfully finish the lab part of the module.

-Successful fulfilment of prerequisites are measured by:

-Lab Attendance

-Lab Progress

-25% of the module grade is obtained by the laboratory.

-Examination Type: Written exam covering the complete content of the module at the end of the semes-

-ter.
-A make-up exam will be offered during the following semester.

-Examination Duration: 90 minutes

-7 Necessary Prerequisites

-None

-8 Recommended Prerequisites

-0

-None

-9 Duration and Frequency of Course

-see module description of Elective 1 to 3 (MWP01, MWP02, MWP03)

-10 Applicability /Utilization

-This module is applicable for the major Power Engineering.
-See appendix 2 BBPO (Compulsory options

-catalogues) for its suitability for other majors.
+9 Duration and Frequency of Course see module description of Elective 1 to 3 (MWP01, MWP02, MWP03) 10 Applicability /Utilization This module is applicable for the major Power Engineering.
+See appendix 2 BBPO (Compulsory options cata- logues) for its suitability for other majors.
+11 Literature The lab script and further material is provided in electronic form.

-11 Literature

-The following literature material will be provided:

-- Electronic Script

-- Laboratory Workbook

 Further literature recommendations will be provided during the lecture.